 Written by Patrick McNamara

-Toronto’s River Tiber is the melodic electronic project of Tommy Paxton-Beesley (live he has a band - rrrrright - surrrrre he does - and my girlfriend lives in "Canada" - but no seriously he does).
+Toronto's River Tiber is the melodic electronic project of Tommy Paxton-Beesley (live he has a band).
 He makes pretty music that sounds like a pleasant dream.
-It’s got those soothing glitches and clicks and mild-mannered blips and booms.
+It's got those soothing glitches and clicks and mild-mannered blips and booms.
 It casually lifts.
 It gently soars.
-You’ll get so relaxed listening to this - you just might pee.
+You'll get so relaxed listening to this - you just might pee.
 Please wake yourself up before you do.
 You don't want to do that as a grown-up.
 Do as I say.
 Not as I do.

 River Tiber sounds grand and sweeping.
 And River Tiber often sounds sad.
 But just when I think things are settling into sweet type of nostalgic melancholy, a triumphant swell will come along to suggest that things will probably turn out alright.
 You mean life isn't all pain and suffering and being afraid for it to ever end?
 Well dyn-o-mite!

 TPB has a good voice.
 So that's always refreshing - when a singer can - you know - actually sing.
 His tender tenor sounds like a mixture of ___________ and ___________.
 And those two peeps certainly aren't bad company to be in!
 It's pretty pitch perfect in its contemplative state - especially when he goes falsetto.
 He's singing so high because he can't cry, guys.